ccomings/bartender/README.md

 ## Future Features

-* Editing Profiles
+#### Editing Profiles
+Allow for editing of user profiles
-* Likes of Checkins
+#### Likes of Checkins
+Create frontend and backend for 'likes'
-* Friends/follows
+#### Friends/follows
+Allow users to friend and follow each other's checkins in a separate Checkin feed.
+#### Interface with BreweryDB
-* Interfacing with the BreweryDB.com api for complete and robust database
+Interfacing with the BreweryDB.com api for complete and robust database.